 Alexandra Moffat is a fourth-year student specializing in Neuroscience and Nutritional Science.
 With aspirations to go to medical school, Alexandra volunteers at a UofT psychology lab, a Sick Kids Hospital lab and at the Cynamon Mother & Baby Unit at Mount Sinai Hospital.

 Why does Alexandra make the time to be a Peer Mentor?
 "First-year can be overwhelming: hard to meet new people and learn how to get help.
 Being in FLC allowed me to meet some of my best friends and introduced me to many on-campus resources.
 I wanted to share my experiences with first-year students so they could learn from my mistakes and the tips I found most helpful."

-Sofia is a second-year student in the Life Sciences program.
+Sofia is a third-year student in the Life Sciences program.

 Why does Sofia make the time to be a peer mentor?
 "I wanted to be a peer mentor to encourage future FLCees to take advantage of this platform to enhance their first-year experience.
 FLC provides first-years with the perfect opportunity to build friendships and become familiar with the campus.
 In addition, I wanted to share the knowledge that I acquired with FLCees, to help guide them through certain challenges they might encounter."